Skip to main content

 • Access to the bucket where the backup is stored: The CLI must be configured with credentials that permits at least reading the files.

 • Access to the old database where the backup metadata is stored: This is necessary to recover the secret used to encrypt the backup files.
-You will need to have an available Backup Manager able to read data from the database or take note previously of the secret.
+You will need to have an available a9s Backup Manager that is able to read data from the database or take note of the secret beforehand.

 Command Usage Notice